theredguild/devcontainer/README.md

 # The Red Guild's devcontainer exploration

-_Note: We are working on a new and updated version of this container.
-Feel free to suggest improvements or requirements as well._
+Note: We are currently updating a this container.
+Feel free to suggest improvements or requirements as well.
+Check out similar projects like @Deivitto's auditor-docker and @trailofbit's eth-security-toolbox.

 ## Requirements
 1. Visual Studio Code.